 Which is the best certification for business analysts?
-Is it PMI-PBA® or CBAP® or Certified Scrum Product Owner? – It is one of the most frequently asked questions which I used to receive from Business Analysis certificate aspirants.
+Is it PMI-PBA® Certification or CBAP or Certified Scrum Product Owner? – It is one of the most frequently asked questions which I used to receive from Business Analysis certificate aspirants.
 There is a growing demand for product owners and business analysts have an alternate career to adopt.
 Overall, there is a lot of confusion and miscommunication about the prospect of business analysts and certificates to choose from.

 On June 11, 2017, I met with Abhijit Maity who has successfully cracked both the certificates.
 It was an opportunity for me to uncover answers to FAQs in choosing either one of the certificates.